Winter safeguards for city dogs copyright (c) 2021 Frania Shelley-Grielen.

 |"Booties are one way to protect

 the feet of your dog.
-When shopping for
+When shop-

 ping for booties make sure to

 actually been designed to fit dog

 paws appropriately.
 If your dog

 refuses to wear them or balks

 at the sight, think either novelty

 or fit.
 And while you can get

 our dog used to the idea of

 before, during and after trying

 on and wearing), you surely do

 not want to get your dog to

 accept wearing shoes that hurt."

 copyright Frania Shelley-Grielen